JammiM/server-signed-pdf/README.md

 - [x] Only one file
 - [x] File size limit (5MB)
 - [x] Disable the submit button until a PDF file is selected
+- [x] PDF files with errors are automatically deleted
+- [ ] Add a check to see if the port number is already in use.
 - [ ] Drag and Drop
 - [ ] Upload Progress Bar
 - [ ] Accessibilty